-There is no known funding risk if approved per the cost-sharing terms with Union Pacific per the MOU.
+There is no known funding risk if approved per the cost-sharing terms with Union Pacific and the MOU.
 The project can be completed in a two-year construction timeframe, so barring extreme unforseen 'acts of God,' such as earthquakes, tornadoes, floods or fires, there are no schedule risks.
 Amtrak has shown no propensity to discontinue service as long as there is state financial support, which has been in place for more than 30 years.
 Many communities have invested substantial funds in their train stations and have a vested interest in ensuring the route's success, so there is no substantial risk of cities discontinuing support of their station stops.
-An outline System Safety Program Plan in conjunction with the Union Pacific, consistent with the requirements outlined in Section 4.2.6 of the CFR Vol. 75, No. 126 and 49 CFR 659 has been generated and is submitted in support of this application (see attachment).
+An outline System Safety Program Plan in conjunction with the Union Pacific (consistent with the requirements outlined in Section 4.2.6 of the CFR Vol. 75, No. 126 and 49 CFR 659) has been generated and is submitted in support of this application (see attachment).
+Ongoing PE-NEPA activities (granted for this project in a previous round of funding) continue and move toward the project's next stages for that of construction.